 You may sign the Health Information Privacy (HIPAA) release to allow us to verify your vaccination through CRISP (Chesapeake Regional Information System for our Patients).

-Option 1: If you have been tested within the boundaries of the Chesapeake Region, authorize CRISP to share COVID-19 testing and vaccination information with The University of Baltimore.
+Option 1: If you have been tested within the boundaries of the Chesapeake Region (Maryland and the District of Columbia), authorize CRISP to share COVID-19 testing and vaccination information with The University of Baltimore.

 Option 2: Alternatively, complete this internal Proof of Vaccination Form and upload the document.